Setting Up Lumabooth (formerly dslrBooth): Part 1

 Taking a series of shots with a Live View camera puts a strain on the sensor and can generate heat.
 Check that your camera can hold a charge, especially for sessions lasting several hours.
 It's best to have a continuous battery, as on Bizbooth photobooths.

-A successful DSLRBooth setup starts with careful preparation.
-From the choice of camera and computer to basic software settings, every detail counts to provide participants with a smooth and fun photobooth experience.
+A successful Lumabooth setup starts with careful preparation.
+From choosing the camera and computer to configuring the software’s basic settings, every detail matters in ensuring that participants have a smooth and fun photo booth experience.

 By following these steps (installing the latest version, setting up the camera, customizing the template, installing the right lighting), you'll lay a solid foundation.
 You'll then be able to move on to more advanced functionalities, such as background overlay via AI, instant sharing via QR code and multiple customization options.

-Photobooths have become a staple at many events, and DSLRBooth is a reliable ally for professional-quality photos, with a wide range of creative possibilities.
-With a little practice and a well-honed set-up, you'll be able to deliver an impeccable service, worthy of your customers' or guests' expectations.
+Photo booths have become a staple at many events, and Lumabooth is a reliable partner for capturing professional-quality photos with a wide range of creative possibilities.
+With a little practice and a well-oiled setup, you’ll be able to deliver a flawless service that meets the expectations of your clients or guests.

-Find the part 2 on our blog to continue learning how to set up DSLR Booth on your photobooth.
+Check out Part 2 on our blog to continue learning how to set up Lumabooth on your photo booth.